jupyterlab/scipy2019-jupyterlab-tutorial/outline.md

 ## Overview of JupyterLab

-###  1:30 (10 min) - Introduction
+###  Introduction (1:30, 20 min)

 Today this tutorial will be presented to you by Jason Grout, and Matthias Bussonnier, two long standing members of the Jupyter Project.
-Attendees should have been given red/green sticky notes.

 By now you should have installed JupyterLab following the instructions in the readme.
 For this tutorial, we are standardizing on a conda-based python